greduan/node-attachments-processor/SPEC.md

 model's constructor, at least in Neon it does.

 ```
-Set resultModel to: new this
 Set that to: this

+Return new Promise() with arguments:
+  1. function with named arguments: resolve, reject
+    Set consErr to:
+      Call that.uploaderInstance.checkConstraints() with arguments:
+        1. srcPath

+    If consErr is an Error object
+      Return Call Promise.reject() with arguments:
+        1. consErr

+    Set resultModel to: new that

     Set resultModel.id to:
       Call uuid.v4()

     /*
      * CREATE THE ORIGINAL PROCESSOR
      */

     Set ext to:
       Call .split() on srcPath with arguments:
         1. "."
       Chain Call .reverse()
       Get first element in array // [0]

     Set originalProcessor to: Object:
       {
         ext: ext,
         versionName: "original",
         meta: {},
         processor: function with named arguments: fileReadable
           Return Call Promise.resolve() with arguments:
             1. fileReadable
       }

     /*
      * CREATE PROCESSOR VERSIONS ARRAY WITH ORIGINAL PROCESSOR ADDED
      */

     Set processorVersions to:
       Call _.clone() with arguments:
-    1. this.PROCESSOR_VERSIONS
+        1. that.PROCESSOR_VERSIONS
-  OR if null set as []
+      OR If null set as []
     Call .push() on processorVersions with arguments:
       1. originalProcessor

     /*
      * LOOP THROUGH PROCESSORS
      */

     Set processorStreams to: []

     Call .forEach() on processorVersions with arguments:
       1. function with named arguments: definition
         Set fileStream to:
           Call fs.createReadStream() with arguments:
             1. srcPath

         // Get stream
         Set stream to:
           Call to definition.processor() with arguments:
             1. fileStream

         // Get path
         Set path to:
           Concatenate:
             "/"
             resultModel.id
             "_"
             definition.versionName
             "."
             definition.ext

         Set processor to: Object:
           {
             path: path,
             stream: stream,
           }

         Call .push() processorStreams with arguments:
           1. processor

     Set resultModel._processorStreams to: processorStreams

     /*
      * POPULATE NEW MODEL'S META
      */

     Set resultModel[that.metaPropName] to: Object:
       {
         versions: {},
       }

     Call .forEach() on processorVersions with arguments:
       1. function with named arguments: definition
         Set resultModel[that.metaPropName][definition.versionName] to: Object:
           {
             ext: definition.ext,
             meta: definition.meta,
           }

+    Return Call resolve() with arguments:
-Return resultModel
+      1. resultModel
 ```

 ##### `#uploadProcessedFiles([<S3Uploader> uploaderInstance])`